awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-create-private-console.md

    1. Email addresses for up to 100 workforce members\.
 Email addresses are case sensitive\.
 Your workers must log in using the same case used when the address was initially entered\.
 You can add additional workforce members after the job has been created\.

    1. The name of your organization\.
-Amazon SageMaker uses this to customize the email sent to the workers\.
+SageMaker uses this to customize the email sent to the workers\.

    1. A contact email address for workers to report issues related to the task\.

 When you create the labeling job, an email is sent to each worker inviting them to join the workforce\.
-After creating the workforce, you can add, delete, and disable workers using the Amazon SageMaker console or the Amazon Cognito console\.
+After creating the workforce, you can add, delete, and disable workers using the SageMaker console or the Amazon Cognito console\.

 ## Create an Amazon Cognito Workforce Using the Labeling Workforces Page<a name="create-workforce-sm-console"></a>